DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ## Sandbox

-As it is a non-financial request, the Super Link API does not have a Sandbox to test the creation of links.
+As it is a non-financial request, the Link de Pagamento API does not have a Sandbox to test the creation of links.
 Links must be created from the production environment.
 Accreditation can be done through the cielo website or through the ecommerce center.

 **Suporte Cielo E-commerce**